 Additional guest tubing sessions can be reserved in the Programs Building the day of for FREE (depending on availability).

-*Members of YMCA of the Rockies or another YMCA (with proof of membership) can use the tubing hill for $15 per person and receive a complimentary day pass.
+*Members of YMCA of the Rockies (with proof of membership) can use the tubing hill for $15 per person and receive a complimentary day pass.

-Snow Mountain Ranch is expanding the ability to offer the traditional winter activity of tubing throughout the spring, summer and fall with the inclusion of a designed and built Snowflex® tubing slope from Briton Engineering Developments Ltd. This is only the third tubing hill of its kind in the United States and the first ever in Colorado!
+Snow Mountain Ranch has expanded the traditional winter activity of tubing throughout the spring, summer and fall with the inclusion of a designed and built Snowflex® tubing slope from Briton Engineering Developments Ltd. Very few of these exciting features exist anywehre!!
 Watch our video here!
-In September, the summer tubing hill be available on weekends only, and will close for the season on October 1, weather permitting.

 Reservation, rules and amenities information:

 - Guests staying on-grounds can reserve their time slots for the tubing hill one week in advance by clicking here.
 Day visitors can reserve their time slots the day of their visit at the Programs Building.
 We highly recommend that guests book their time slot in advance.
 If you are a day visitor, please call the Program Department the morning of your visit to check on open times: 970-887-2152, ext.
 4135.